 So, how about making the festival experience more of an opportunity to nurture ourselves?
 An experience that allows us to stay fully hydrated, nourished and energized?
 We want to share a few Medicinal Foods tips and products that help make that happen.

 When I go to festivals I like to bring a collection of fruits, veggies and products that supplement my snacks.
 Since I began using Medicinal Food Products I have selected a few products I travel with and came up with some pretty fun recipes that I consume throughout the day.

 I travel with these ingredients because they can be used for a variety of meals throughout the day and keep you hydrated, nourished and alkalized.
 Below are the Medicinal Foods products I like to sprinkle on top, blend into, or drink along with the above ingredients.
-(See the recipes in this full moon’s newsletter for some ideas).
+(See the recipes in our site for some ideas).

 – Boosts energy and immune system, helps with asthma and bronchitis.
 Helps with high blood pressure and high cholesterol.
 You can sprinkle Reishi Mushroom on your salads, dips, crackers, in your morning chai or coffee, or in your smoothies.
 Click here for our festival recipe with Reishi Mushroom

 – Improves respiratory health.
 Boosts energy.
 Boosts immune system.
 Helps detoxify the body and increases kidney strength.
 Helps with sexual dysfunction in men.
 Cordyceps can be added to your dips, breakfast cereals, drinks, salads, etc., Click here for our festival recipe with Cordyceps

 – Is one of the most bio-available products on the market.
 With its organic fermented grasses, veggies, herbs, probiotics and enzymes you’ll find yourself feeling hydrated, nourished, energized and ready to go.
 This is an amazing mix that can be added to water, smoothies, desserts, and more!
 Click here for our festival recipe with Living Greens